trivikverma/researchgroup/content/courses/epa1316-2020/lectures.md

 * Chapters 1 and 2 in (Webber & Burrows, 2018) provides a fascinating account of the origins of Geodemographic classifications.
 * Chapter 7 in (Brunsdon & Singleton, 2015): *Geodemographic Analysis*, by Alexandros Alexiou and Alex Singleton.
 * (Duque, Ramos, & Suriñach, 2007) is an excellent review of regionalization algorthims, but it is an advanced read.
+* (Oke et al., 2019) provides a very nice urban framework using hierarchical clustering methods and diverse set of abundant data.

 ### References

 1. Webber, R., & Burrows, R. (2018).
 The Predictive Postcode: The Geodemographic Classification of British Society.
 SAGE.
 2. Brunsdon, C., & Singleton, A. (2015).
 Geocomputation: A Practical Primer.
 SAGE.
 3. Duque, J. C., Ramos, R., & Suriñach, J. (2007).
 Supervised regionalization methods: A survey.
 International Regional Science Review, 30(3), 195–220.
+4. Oke, J. B., Aboutaleb, Y. M., Akkinepally, A., Azevedo, C. L., Han, Y., Zegras, P. C., ... & Ben-Akiva, M. E. (2019).
+A novel global urban typology framework for sustainable mobility futures.
+Environmental Research Letters, 14(9), 095006.

 <br/>